karjolamit/Camera_2D_Feature_Tracking/README.md

     }
 }
 ```
-Using following, any of the detectors can be used by selcting 'detetorType'
+Using following, any of the detectors can be used by selcting 'detectorType'

 ```
 // Shi-Tomasi